 /var/log/leapp/dnf-debugdata/directory contains transaction debug data.
 This directory is present only if the

 /var/log/leapp/answerfilecontains questions required to be answered by

 journalctlutility provides complete logs.

-- Verify that your system meets all conditions listed in Chapter 1, Planning an upgrade.
+- Verify that your system meets all conditions listed in Planning an upgrade.

-Make sure you have followed all steps described in Chapter 2, Preparing a RHEL 7 system for the upgrade, for example, your system does not use more than one Network Interface Card (NIC) with a name based on the prefix used by the kernel (
+Make sure you have followed all steps described in Preparing for the upgrade for example, your system does not use more than one Network Interface Card (NIC) with a name based on the prefix used by the kernel (